Tech Policy Conference Highlights Need for Skilled Talent Across Disciplines

 A key theme that emerged from the daylong conference was the importance of having experts from a variety of disciplines, including the arts and humanities, working alongside technologists to make the difficult decisions about how best to govern technology.

 “Today and in the next decade nearly every domestic and international policy issue is, at the same time, a technology policy issue,” said Alondra Nelson, the Harold F. Linder Professor at the Institute for Advanced Study.
-“Technology policy is no longer going to be a role for the technologists.”
+“Technology policy is no longer going to be a role only for the technologists.”

 CITP is uniquely placed to foster conversation between technologists and people with backgrounds in the arts and humanities, such as lawyers, economists, and even philosophers, who will help determine how to address challenges, speakers said.